ICECapstone/LED-Webserver/README.md

 This lecture demonstrates how we can use NodeMCU to allow control of LED through a web browser.

 You will learn:
-a) How a NodeMCU can connect to the Internet
+- How a NodeMCU can connect to the Internet
-b) How a webserver can be added to NodeMCU
+- How a webserver can be added to NodeMCU

 Please add your ssid and password in the code:
 - const char* ssid = "add_your_WiFi_ssid";